dora-metrics/pelorus/docs/Install.md

 ## Customizing Pelorus

-The following sections describe the supported customizations that can be made to a Pelorus deployment.
+See [Configuring the Pelorus Stack](/docs/Configuration.md) for a full readout of all possible configuration items.
+The following sections describe the  most common supported customizations that can be made to a Pelorus deployment.

 ### Configure Long Term Storage